tonyflow/algorithms/README.md

 ## Useful formulas
 1. Permutations
-  1. With repetition
+  1. With repetition: a lock where digits can be repeated
-  2. without repetition
+  2. without repetition: first three people in a race of 10.
+One cannot be first AND second

 2. Combinations
-  1. with repetition
+  1. with repetition: coins in my pocket
-  2. without repetition
+  2. without repetition: lottery numbers

 3. Arithmetic progression